slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

+> *'We are surrounded by story.' -- Alice McDermott*

+> *'History does not repeat, but it does rhyme.' -- Mark Twain*

 How memory works?
 People forget by decaying and giving them other stuff to remember.

 > *'People forget future events more than past events.'*